-For example, advertising a TikTok tool or app, that is banned in the country it’s advertising in is pointless.
-But advertising in countries that have the highest number of TikTok users, like the United States (113 million users), are much more valuable.
+For example, advertising a TikTok tool or app in a country where it is banned is pointless.
+But advertising in countries that have the highest number of TikTok users, like the United States (113 million users), is much more valuable.

 4. Your Engagement Rate

-Speaking about quality leads, the engagement rate of your videos makes a large impact on how much you can earn from your content.
+Speaking about quality leads, the engagement rate of your videos has a large impact on how much you can earn from your content.